slateci/slate-catalog/stable/xcache/xcache/README.md

 ## Introduction
 XCache is a service that provides caching of data accessed using [xrootd protocol](http://xrootd.org/).
 It sits in between client and an upstream xrootd servers and can cache/prefetch full files or only blocks already requested.

-To run this chart one needs a k8s cluster with a node labeled: __xcache-capable: "true"__.
+To run this chart one needs a k8s cluster with a node labeled: __xcache: "<Instance>"__.
+Instance is the same value as in values.yaml file.
 This node will have at least 10Gbps connection and at least few TB local disk (preferably mounted at __/scratch__).

 To set it up one needs to change values in values.yaml, all other variables have good default values:

 ```
+Instance: <Instance> # change only if you have more than one XCache server.
 SiteConfig:
   Name: MWT2
-  AGISprotocolID: 433
+  CRICprotocolID: 433

 XCacheConfig:
-  CacheDirectory: /scratch
+  CacheDirectories:
+    - path: /scratch/1
+    - path: /scratch/2
+  MetaDirectory: /scratch/meta

 Service:
   # External IP that may access the service